Information for Graduates

 Admission of Guests

-exercise will be broadcast live over WHUR-FM Radio 96.3 MHz and WHUT-TV,
+The Commencement exercises will be broadcast live over WHUR-FM Radio 96.3 MHz and WHUT-TV, Channel

-will be available.
-Purchase Order Forms for the DVDs can be obtained
+Commencement Convocation will be available.
+Purchase Order Forms for the DVDs can be obtained from the graduate

 Order & Purchase of Academic Costumes

-further instruction via the HUB Graduation Center.
-In addition, please be advised
+further instruction via the HUB Graudation Center.
+In addition, please be advised that beginning April

 Graduation Center Pick-Up Procedures for Academic Costumes